UcJunE/TGC-Project-02/README.md

 1. [Font Awesome](https://fontawesome.com/) - Used in tabs and buttons of website

-2. [Flaticon](https://www.flaticon.com/) - Used in map marker icons of website
+2. [React-Icon](https://react-icons.github.io/react-icons/) - Used for beautiful icons of website

----
+### Pop up :

+1. [React-Tostify](https://fkhadra.github.io/react-toastify/introduction) - Used for beautiful Pop up of website

+### Background Image :

+1. [Beautiful-Image Photo by Dids:](https://www.pexels.com/photo/clear-glass-perfume-bottle-1190829/) - Used for styling the Hero Section

 ## Deployment